Romanumo/AloneInMusic/README.md

 This game encapsulates efficient way of structuring and keeping the code clean, reusable and intuitive

 ### About The Game
+Periodically higher ups are going to send waves of evil entites, each with different abilities and behaviour.
 In this game you are in a test chamber, filled with several obstacles and surrounded with walls from all sides

 ![image](https://github.com/Romanumo/AloneInMusic/assets/79278079/46b9279a-50a1-4009-b44f-e4d2743ed5f9)

-Periodically higher ups are going to send waves of evil entites, each with different abilities and behaviour

 ### Behaviour OOP System
 Due to principles of OOP, behaviour building for enemies is very flexible and easy